PatrykPorabik/grandnode/README.md

 GrandNode is an e-commerce platform for developing online stores.
 It gives you possibility to create highly advanced, good-looking online stores which have unlimited power of customization.

+### The business challenges

+GrandNode was designed to solve the most important business challenges from the world of digital shopping.
+The goal for us is to provide the platform with:
+* The high performance front-end, rendeded within miliseconds,
+* The high performance application to handle temporary and permanent traffic overloads,
+* Highly advanced e-commerce platform with unlimited possibilities of integration with existing third-party softwares
+* Fast development with modern codebase
+* Scalable e-commerce platform to grow with the business

 ### Built With